Knee Osteoarthritis

 • Eat a nutrient-dense diet high in fresh vegetables, healthy fats and clean proteins, and avoid sugars, refined grains and processed foods.

-• Request a gait analysis and gait retraining, to correct faulty gait mechanics that contribute to OA.
+• Request a gait analysis and gait retraining, to correct inefficient gait mechanics that contribute to knee OA.

 Clinical Case Studies